Top 50 places to see in Catalonia

-Anyone mad about the days of the mighty Roman Empire should definitely pay a visit to Tarragona.
 What was then known as Tarraco was one of the most important Roman cities in the Iberian Peninsula and even now, some 2,000 years later, you can still find a large number of remains from that time.
 Standout sites are the amphitheatre and the Roman circus and, a little farther out from the centre, a section of the ancient aqueduct.
 Make sure you call in at the city’s museums, which are filled with dozens of exhibits and richly detailed mosaics.

 Although it formally falls within the boundaries of the Alta Garrotxa region (since 1969), this picturesque village belongs to the municipal area of Camprodon, in the Ripollès region.
 To get there you’ll need to drive along a windy road, but it’ll be well worth it.
 Time seems to have stood still here and its houses and streets are picture perfect.
 Visit the Romanesque church of Sant Cristòfor with 'La Majestat', a beautiful coloured wooden statue.

-Despite the boom in tourism that has marked the last few decades on the Costa Brava and the rapid growth of many of its small fishing villages, there are places that have managed to retain their original charm.
 On the streets of Calella de Palafrugell you can still find white houses and traditional fishermen’s cottages and, if you listen carefully, you might just catch the sound of their songs, known as 'habaneras'.
 Of course, you’ll also find plenty of tourists who come here every summer, attracted by the beautiful beaches.

 Enjoying protected status as a natural park, these marshes occupy about 5,000 hectares and are home to lots of birds.
 Over 300 species have been seen in these parts, of which 82 live permanently among these lakes and dunes.
 The stork is the most emblematic inhabitant, but there are many more equally beautiful species that can’t be found anywhere else in Catalonia.
 As long as you respect the surroundings, you can walk around and admire the fauna.

 This landscape is almost lunar, its rocks sculpted by the Tramontana winds and the wild sea.
-It’s a unique place, the highest point in the east of Catalonia, a peninsula within the peninsula and a source of inspiration for Dalí, who built a house for himself in Portlligat that allowed him to be the first Catalan to see the sun rise every day.
+It’s a unique place, the highest point in the east of Catalonia, a peninsula within the peninsula and a source of inspiration for Dalí, who built a house for himself in Portlligat that allowed him to be the first Catalan to see the sun rise.
 Just next door, you’ll find the beautiful village of Cadaqués, with its white houses and aromas of the Mediterranean.

 While there are plenty of nice villages in the Catalan Pyrenees, Castellar de n'Hug stands out for its location near the source of the River Llobregat.
 It’s also the site of two Romanesque churches, dedicated to Santa Maria and Sant Vicenç.